jpowerj/dsps/ch05/05-05-negative-binomial.md

 with p being the probability of success.
 In this section, we shall study the distribution of the total number of failures that will occur before exactly r successes have been obtained, where r is a fixed positive integer.

-Theorem
+## Theorem 5.5.1: Sampling until a Fixed Number of Successes

-5.5.1
+Suppose that an infinite sequence of
-Sampling until a Fixed Number of Successes.
-Suppose that an infinite sequence of Bernoulli trials with probability of success p are available.
+Bernoulli trials with probability of success p are available.
 The number X of failures that occur before the rth success has the following p.d.f.: f (x|r, p) =